cinnData/MLearning/Lectures/[ML-10] Neural networks.md

 clf.evaluate(X_test, y_test)
 ```

-Alternatively, you can fit and evaluate the model in one shot, testing after every epoch:
+Alternatively, one can fit and evaluate the model in one shot, testing after every epoch:

 ```
 clf.fit(X_train, y_train, epochs=10, validation_data=(X_test, y_test))
 ```

-Once the model has been compiled, you can also print a summary of the network as:
+Once the model has been compiled, a summary of the network can be printed as:

 ```
 clf.summary()